 The Tinnitus Sound Generator module is a tool to generate sounds to be used in a Tinnitus Management Program to temporarily relieve patients suffering from tinnitus.
 The target population is primarily the adult population over 18 years of age.
 This product may also be used for children 12 years of age or older.
-However, children and physically or mentally challenged users will require training by a doctor, audiologist, hearing healthcare professional or the guardian for the insertion and removal of the hearing aids containing the TSG module.
+However, children and physically or mentally challenged users will require training by a doctor, audiologist, hearing care professional or the guardian for the insertion and removal of the hearing aid containing the TSG module initial fitting of the Tinnitus Sound Generator module must be done during an in-office visit by a hearing professional participating in a Tinnitus Management Program.
 If deemed feasible by the hearing professional, subsequent fittings of the Tinnitus Sound Generator module may be performed remotely and in real time while having live communication via live audio, video, and chat on the user's dedicated app.